 Having a photo album scanning done can be a great way to immortalise portraits, photos, documents, and albums in your collection tell the fabulous and unique story of your family.
 These are most likely some of the most treasured possessions.
 That’s why, here at Supaphoto, we take great pride in ensuring that we provide the best possible photo album scanning service and tailor it to your specific needs.

-Unlike many of our competitors, we don’t use the one size fits all approach when it comes to scanning; we generally use the best equipment we can in order to get the highest quality product possible to ensure that you can enjoy your memories to the highest possible standard.
+Unlike many of our competitors, when it comes to how to scan photo albums, we don’t use the one size fits all approach when it comes to scanning; we generally use the best equipment we can in order to get the highest quality product possible to ensure that you can enjoy your memories to the highest possible standard when we scan album pages.

 So that these happy memories simply don’t fade away slowly from generation to generation, here are some of our top tips and recommendations when it comes to scanning photo album pages.